-1 Large Scale Land Acquisitions in East and Southern Africa 2

-2 Key Factor Ratios in Case Studies of Large-Scale Investments 7

-3 Summary of Analysis of Farm Incomes for Smallholders Relative to Wage Employment on Large -
+1. Large Scale Land Acquisitions in East and Southern Africa 1 2.
+Key Factor Ratios in Case Studies of Large-Scale Investments 3.
+Summary of Analysis of Farm Incomes for Smallholders Relative to Wage Employment on Large-Scale Farms 8 1.
+FIGURE Yields on semi-mechanized farms in Sudan.
+9 вох 1.
+Loaded Vocabulary-"Squatters" and "Encroachers" vs. "Occupants" and "Tenants" 17 2.
+Proposed Creation of a "Land Bank" 18

-Scale Farms 8

-4 Environmental Safeguards Framework 27

-5 Social safeguards framework 42

-FIGURES

-1 Yields on semi-mechanized farms in Sudan 9

-BOXES

-1 Loaded Vocabulary-"Squatters" and "Encroachers" vs. "Occupants" and "Tenants" 16

-2 Proposed Creation of a "Land Bank" 18

-3 The five functions through which safeguard goals are achieved 23